JailbreakDB

 This taxonomy is most useful for defenders as a coverage checklist.
 For each technique category, the questions are:

-1. Does our detection layer operate at the right level to catch this?
+1. Does your detection layer operate at the right level to catch this?

-2. Have we tested our defenses against representative samples from this category?
+2. Have your defenses been tested against representative samples from this category?

-3. How does our defense degrade under adversarial optimization pressure?
+3. How does your defense degrade under adversarial optimization pressure?

 A defense that covers Categories 1 and 3 but not Categories 4 and 5 has coverage gaps that sophisticated attackers will find.